ShaoboWang-Jason/shaoboWang_COMP90019_VoiceMeeting/README.md

 ## How to Use
 * Need to first run server and tornado_web python files for receiving data from Android application.
+* Firebase is needed.
+Therefore, the emulator should be able to connect to Internet.
+* The ip and port are uniformed, if you wish to change the IP, you need to first set up server.py and tornado_web.py, and change the ip connection on Android Application.
 * "Upload" button should be happened before "data" button since the voice should be transferred to server and get json data back, and then transfer json data to webserver.
 * The webserver is 35.289.40.211:8889.